ZAMERT/ECE4750J/README.md

 # ECE4750J
-SJTU-JI's course: ECE4750J programming homework
+SJTU-JI's course: ECE4750J Intro to Cryptography programming coursework.

 ## Description
 This is Yuchen's ECE4750J course materials.
 This repository is only used for storing personal code.